 A migraine is a form of vascular headache.
 Migraine headache is caused by a combination of vasodilatation (enlargement of blood vessels) and the release of chemicals from nerve fibers that coil around the blood vessels.
 During a migraine attack, the temporal artery enlarges.
 (The temporal artery is an artery that lies on the outside of the skull just under the skin of the temple.)
 Enlargement of the temporal artery stretches the nerves that coil around the artery and cause the nerves to release chemicals.
 The chemicals cause inflammation, pain, and further enlargement of the artery.
 The increasing enlargement of the artery magnifies the pain.

-Tension Headaches accounts for nearly 90% of all headaches and is probably experienced by most people at some time during their lifetime; frequently associated with fatigue and stress and generally responding to simple measures such as rest or over-the-counter pain medicine; pain usually occurs on both sides of head and consists of a dull, steady ache.
+Tension headaches account for nearly 90% of all headaches and are probably experienced by most people at some time during their lifetime.
+These headaches are frequently associated with fatigue and stress, and generally respond to simple measures such as rest or over-the-counter pain medicines.
+The pain from a tension headache usually occurs on both sides of head and consists of a dull, steady ache.

 - Duration of 30 minutes to 7 days.

 - No nausea or vomiting (anorexia may occur).

 - Minimum of 10 previous headache episodes; fewer than 180 days per year with headache to be considered “infrequent”.

 - Pain described as "fullness," "tightness/squeezing," "pressure," or "bandlike/viselike".

 - May occur acutely under emotional distress or intense worry.

 - Often present upon rising or shortly thereafter.

 - Muscular tightness or stiffness in neck, occipital, and frontal regions.